November 25, 2025

-In the middle of the 19th century Hermann Grassmann came up with a simple axiom to reduce geometric truth to algebra: the product of two points is 0 if and only if the points coincide.
+In the middle of the 19th century (Grassmann 1844) came up with a simple axiom to reduce geometric truth to algebra: the product of two points is 0 if and only if the points coincide.
 René Descartes demonstrated how to prove results in Euclidian geometry by associating points in space with numerical coordinates, but Descartes only considered two and three dimensions.
-Grassmann, living in the tenor of his time, extended this to any number of dimensions.
-He predated Einstien, in one aspect, by treating all points in space on equal footing.
+Grassmann predated Einstien in treating all points in space on equal footing.
 Grassmann’s audaciously simple notion also predated the modern definition of a vector space.
 Any point in space can be chosen as an origin and a vector is just the difference of a point with the origin.

 Grassmann considered the set E of points in a space of any (finite) dimension.
 The Grassmann algebra of E, \mathcal{G}(E), is the algebra generated by the points in E over the real numbers \mathbf{R} with the axiom PQ = 0 if and only if P = Q. More precisely, the Grassmann algebra is the quotient algebra \mathcal{G}(E) = \operatorname{Alg}(E)/\operatorname{Alg}(\{PP\mid P\in E\}).

-The algebra over the real numbers generated by any set S, \operatorname{Alg}(S), is defined by
+The (associative) algebra over the real numbers generated by any set S, \operatorname{Alg}(S), is defined by

 Exercise.
 Show if x\in\operatorname{Alg}(\{PP\mid P\in E\}) and y\in\operatorname{Alg}(S) then xy and yx are in Alg(\{PP\mid P\in E\}).